-So, each Wednesday, I’ll be challenging myself to share a FODMAP-friendly recipe inspired by a dish from somewhere around the world as part of this series called “Around the World Wednesday”.
+So, every once in a while, I’ll be sharing a FODMAP-friendly recipe inspired by a dish from somewhere around the world as part of this series called “Around the World Low FODMAP”.
 It might not always be the most authentic recipe in the world, but it will be realistic, FODMAP-friendly, and delicious.

 Let’s jump right into the first recipe, low FODMAP lentil dal.

 Lentil dal is kind of a misnomer because, from my understanding, dal means pulse (or lentil) in Hindi.
 But, I felt it necessary to include lentil in the name as some might not know what “dal” is.

 The dish itself is a yummy spice-filled Indian curry.
 It’s filled with tomatoes and a creamy coconut-based sauce that’s perfect for serving over a big scoop of basmati rice.